 • that relates to Council staff, a Council contractor, or Council as a decision-making body.

-When the complaint relates to an issue which is covered under Victorian law it would be handled in line with the relevant legal process, not under our Complaints Policy.
+A complaint relating to an issue covered under Victorian law needs to be handled in line with the relevant legal process, not under our Complaints Policy.
 Below are some examples:

 • complaints/objections relating to a planning application decision